 3. Competitors

-If you want to sustain itself in the market, it is important to know who you are competing against.
+Competitors’ analysis is important to sustain in the market.
+Businesses should always know who they are competing against.
 You need to find out if the competitors are a threat to your company or are they, active competitors, as this will offer you a competitive advantage.

 You should check the number of competitors in the market.
 Research them and then work on your branding decisions and construct your marketing plan.